dogeorg/dogebox-docs/src/installation/setup/configuration.md

 #### Device Name

 This is what your devices `hostname` will be set to.
-This may be used for additional features in the future.
+The value chosen here will determine the mDNS address you will be able to access the WebUI with later on.
+E.g. if you choose `my-dogebox` then you'll be able to access the WebUI at https://my-dogebox.local:8080/.

 #### Keyboard Layout